 Are Chocolate Labs Stupid?

-She has very intense retrieve drive, but is less naturally keen to share the outcome with anyone.
-She is also easily distracted and because of this she has taken me a little longer to train than my working line Labs.
+She had very intense retrieve drive, but was less naturally keen to share the outcome with anyone.
+She was also easily distracted and because of this she took me a little longer to train than my working line Labs.
 I’ve heard others report the same observations.
 But it is most unlikely that there is any distinct difference in intelligence between dogs of the same breed that happen to be a different color.

 Being chocolate does not make a dog stupid

 Even if there were a difference in learning ability between different colored dogs, it does not mean that one caused the other.
 The answer lies in the behavior and temperament of dogs from different bloodlines.

 The difference in trainability is in short a feature of the difference between the field bred dog and the show bred dog.
 Not a feature of the color of the dog.
 And choice of color was originally down to fashion.

 Ulitmately it is a coincidence that many chocolate Labradors are English in type, and many black Labs are American in type.
 Because of this coincidence the characteristics of the show bred Lab tend to be attributed to our brown friends.
 While the characteristics of the field bred Lab tend to be attributed to our black dogs.

 So you can see how the myth got started.
 The fact is, that chocolate Labs from working lines are just as easy to train as black Labs from working lines.
 But you are less likely to meet a chocolate Lab from working lines at the moment.